River Kent: Course

 After the river is joined by the River Gowan, it turns to the east, where it leaves the national park, and then to the south-east, to reach Cowan Head, where a large weir supplied a paper mill.

-There was a second paper mill at Bowston, with a corresponding weir, located a little above Bowston Bridge, which has two arches constructed of rough coursed stone.
+There was a second paper mill at Bowston, with a corresponding weir which was removed in 2022.
+It was located a little above Bowston Bridge, which has two arches constructed of rough coursed stone.
 A central pier has cutwaters both upstream and downstream.
 There is a third paper mill at Burneside.
 Here the mill was fed by a channel which drove turbines to generate electricity.
 At the southern edge of the mill, the river was crossed by Burneside Bridge, which was washed away in the floods of December 2015, and was being reconstructed in 2019.
 Below the bridge, the River Sprint flows over a weir to join the river on the north bank.
 On the outskirts of Kendal, the river turns to the south and is joined by the River Mint on its east bank.
 Below the junction, a large lagoon was constructed in the 1970s as part of a flood alleviation scheme.
 It acts as a gravel trap for gravel carried downstream when there are high flows in either river.